 Orange’s European Monument counterpart may venture around the northern parts of Belgium, but this particular ride circles around Mount Canobolas, the nearby extinct volcano affectionately known as “the Nob”.
 And while we’re yet to truly understand the event’s former name, we’re told all will be revealed later in the day.
 After all, De Ronde does feature numerous sections of brutal cobblestones.
 It would seem that the Orange Challenge has plenty of history behind it.
 Did we mention Orange is also the birthplace of Banjo Paterson?
 You can’t get more true blue than that.

-‘I must have forgotten my beard today,’ says a smirking local called Charlie to Marcus Enno (Beardy McBeard) and Flynn Douglas as we arrive a few minutes before sunrise at the city’s outdoor velodrome, the start and finish point for today’s full course reccy and the location come game day on Saturday 5 March 2017.
+‘I must have forgotten my beard today,’ says a smirking local called Charlie to Marcus Enno (Beardy McBeard) and Flynn Douglas as we arrive a few minutes before sunrise at the city’s outdoor velodrome, the start and finish point for today’s full course reccy and the location come game day.
 With a chill in the air, cold legs and most of us still waking up, the joke certainly breaks the ice.
 ‘I’m Marcus’ and ‘I’m Flynn’ reply the two bearded Sydneysiders.
 Time to roll out.

 With more than 2,000m of climbing and an official deadline of eight hours, it’s clear the course ahead is no spring cycle.
 Having looked over the profile the night prior, us out-of-towners are feeling a little anxious.
 The first half is essentially downhill with the second seemingly a mirror image of the first.
 And just like the original and sellout Peaks Challenge held in Falls Creek (next year taking place on the weekend following the Orange Challenge), there are no shortcuts.
 Intimidated and excited at the same time, there’s something a tad special about taking on a sportive, Gran Fondo or even a training ride where the only way to get home is to continue moving forward.